techvio-dev/PyCalc-Project/README.md

         python3 C:\Users\YourUsernameOnWindows\Downloads\Pycalc-Project\main.py

-> These Are Just Examples

-> ## if it's not working check your installed version of python (make sure you have python 3.x)
+## if it's not working check your installed version of python (make sure you have python 3.x)

 > Supported Devices: